 About the Author

 Jerry Aline Flieger is Professor of French, Comparative Literature, and Women's Studies at Rutgers University.
-She is the author of The Purloined Punchline: Freud's Comic Theory and the Postmodern and Colette and the Fantom Subject of Biography.
+She is the author of The Purloined Punchline: Freud's Comic Theory and the Postmodern Text and Colette and the Fantom Subject of Autobiography.

 “Is Oedipus Online? refreshes the screen of psychoanalysis.
 Its wit consists not just in its humorous updating of Freudian vocabulary, but more significantly in its compelling argument that Freud's theorization of the inhuman core of humanity is as valid and useful in understanding today's dilemmas as it ever was.
 The dialogue it coaxes between Deleuze and Lacan is one of the book's many incentive bonuses.”